SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 In this blog post, we want to share the results of our findings and the process we went through.
 Rest assured – it is actually quite easy to adopt our standards!

+TODO(martinmo): check/replace vague wording like "would", "could", etc

 ## Where we started from

 Our focus in this evaluation was on OpenStack clusters and therefore the IaaS standards, because for the IaaS layer we already